comphilip/koreader-wiki/Installation-on-desktop-Linux.md

 - For distributions based on Debian/Ubuntu:

 Download the `.deb` package for your computer architecture, `x86_64` when in doubt.
-Install it from your package manager or from the commandline with `dpkg -i koreader*.deb`
+Install it from your package manager or from the commandline with `apt install koreader*.deb`

 - For generic distributions (x86_64):